-Founded in 1921, Concordia University College of Alberta offers students a university education in a Christian setting.
-Concordia's original purpose was to prepare young men for the preaching and teaching ministries of The Lutheran Church-Missouri Synod.
-Co-education, general courses of study, and an accredited high school program were introduced in 1939.
+Founded in 1921, Concordia University College of Alberta offers students a university education on the foundation of faith and intellectual integrity.
+Concordia's original purpose was to prepare young men for ministries of the Lutheran Church; co-education, general courses of study, and provincially accredited programs were introduced in 1939.

-In 1967, Concordia became an active partner in Canadian post-secondary education when the University of Alberta approved an affiliation agreement for the first-year university program; second-year affiliation followed in 1975 and continued until 1991.
-Under authority of the Universities Act, Concordia became a degree-granting institution in 1987, offering three-year baccalaureate degrees in Arts and Science.
-The Government of Alberta has since approved the following programs at Concordia: four-year Arts degrees in 1994; the Bachelor of Education (After Degree) in 1995; four-year Science degrees in 1997; the Bachelor of Environmental Health (After Degree) in 2001; the Bachelor of Management degree in 2003, and the Master of Information Systems Security Management degree in 2005.
+In 1967, Concordia became an active partner in Canadian post-secondary education when the University of Alberta and Concordia began an affiliation agreement for the first-year university program; second-year affiliation followed in 1975 and continued until 1991.

+Under the authority of the Universities Act, Concordia became a degree-granting institution in 1987, offering three-year baccalaureate degrees in Arts and Science.
+The Government of Alberta has since approved the following programs at Concordia:

+four-year Arts degrees in 1994; a Bachelor of Education (After Degree) in 1995; four-year Science degrees in 1997; a Bachelor of Environmental Health (After Degree) in 2001; a Bachelor of Management degree in 2003; a Master of Information Systems Security Management degree in 2005, and a Master of Arts in Biblical and Christian Studies degree in 2008.
+In addition to degree programs, Concordia offers certificate programs in Career Development, a Continuing Education university program, university preparation-upgrading programs, and various credit and non-credit extension courses.

-Recognizing Concordia's degree-granting status, the Association of Universities and Colleges of Canada accepted Concordia into provisional membership in 1990 and full membership in 1995, the same year in which Concordia College changed its name to Concordia University College of Alberta.
+In recognition of Concordia's degree-granting status, the Association of Universities and Colleges of Canada accepted Concordia into membership in 1990 and in 1995 Concordia College changed its name to Concordia University College of Alberta.